mp-se/gravitymon/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 * Before submitting, please use `pre-commit` to validate that your code contribution complies with the formatting standards for C++ and C.

+* Check the contribution section under the documentation for additional information.

 #### **Do you intend to add a new feature or change an existing one?**